MazinLab/mkidcontrol/docs/mkidcontrol_notes.md

     - NOTE : If the module is not started up immediately after signing it, you can either reboot (make sure it's in the '/etc/modules' file) or run 'sudo modprobe cp210x', which will load it without rebooting

-# TODO: How to compile the fliusb.ko file to talk to it
+# Compiling the fliusb.ko file to talk to it
 - Make a directory to store the files you will need
   - mkdir rts2fliusb
 - First, clone the git repository at https://github.com/RTS2/fliusb.git